Easy homemade Banana Protein Bars naturally sweetened with banana make the perfect nourishing snack to fuel you all all week!

 How to store bars

-I like to store my bars in the freezer because I think the texture is amazing.
+I like to store these banana protein bars in the freezer because I think the texture is amazing.
 If they're too hard right out of the freezer, let them sit for a bit at room temp to soften up.

 You can store a few at a time in the fridge, but know that they'll get more brown since the banana will oxidize.